-The Big Creek fish abundance section is located just upstream from the bridge crossing of Forest Road 316E, locally known as Skookoleel Bridge.
-This section of Big Creek is an important rearing area for juvenile bull trout.
+The Big Creek fish abundance monitoring section is located just upstream from the bridge crossing of Forest Road 316E, locally known as Skookoleel Bridge.
+This section of Big Creek is an important adult spawning and juvenile rearing area for bull trout.
 Field crews have electrofished this section annually since 1986.
 Throughout this area the channel is unconfined and stream gradient is less than two percent.
 The substrate is dominantly cobble and large gravel.
-The habitat type here is generally riffle/run with occasional pools formed by large woody debris.
-The channel is highly unstable and major changes have occurred during recent high flow events.
+The habitat type here is generally riffle/run with occasional pools some of which are formed by large woody debris.
+The channel is relatively stable although some major changes have occurred during recent high flow events.
 This section is in the downstream end of the bull trout spawning reach; we usually observe bull trout redds in or near this section during annual index counts.
 This section is within the area burned during the Moose Fire in 2001.

-Over the past 19 years, estimates of Age I and older bull trout abundance in the Big Creek section have ranged from a high of 126 ± 11 during 2002 to a low of 21 ± 2 during 1997 (Figure 3).
+Over the past 20 years, estimates of Age I and older bull trout abundance in the Big Creek section have ranged from a high of 126 ± 11 during 2002 to a low of 21 ± 2 during 1997 (Figure 3 Appendix C1).
 During the three-year period from 1994 through 1996, the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates.
-The values reported for \hat{N} in Table 1 of Appendix C during those years are the total numbers of juvenile bull trout captured during the first electrofishing pass.
-During the years when estimates could be calculated the average estimated abundance is 56.2 Age I and older bull trout.
+The values reported for \hat{N} in Table 1 of Appendix C during those years are the total numbers of juvenile bull trout captured during the first electrofishing pass and likely underestimate actual abundance.

+During the years when estimates could be calculated the average estimated abundance is 56.3 Age I and older bull trout.
+If we include the three years when no estimates were made average abundance drops to 49 fish.
 Juvenile bull trout density during this period of record has ranged from 7.84 to 0.24 Age I and older bull trout per 100 m2 of stream surface area (Figure 3).
-During the ten years when estimates could be calculated juvenile bull trout density in the Big Creek section has averaged 3.40 per 100 m2.
-Densities reported in Appendix C, Table 1 for 1994, 1995, and 1996 are expansions from the numbers captured during first pass electrofishing and are underestimates of actual densities.
+During the 17 years when estimates could be calculated juvenile bull trout density in the Big Creek section has averaged 3.43 per 100 m2.
+Densities reported in Appendix C, Table 1 for 1994, 1995, and 1996 are expansions from the numbers captured during first pass electrofishing and are underestimates of actual densities; however, it can be assumed that few fish remained in the section following the first pass.
+Including these three years in the calculation of average density reduces it to 2.97 per 100 m2.